Top 10 Interesting Facts About The World

 Alaska had the biggest earthquake

-The’ worst earthquake’ to shake the United States as of March 2016 was a 9.2-magnitude temblor that struck Prince William Sound, Alaska, on Good Friday, March 28, 1964.
+A 9.2-magnitude temblor that struck Prince William Sound, Alaska on Good Friday, March 28, 1964, was the ‘strongest earthquake’ to hit the United States as of March 2016.
 (Photographs of the Four Seasons Apartments in Anchorage, a six-story reinforced concrete lift-slab building that collapsed to the ground during the quake.)
 And, according to the United States, the world’s biggest earthquake was 9.5 in Chile on May 22, 1960.
-Geological Research (USGS).

 The hottest spot is in Libya